devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-12-10/assignment.md

 The ordering of the lines in the output file is arbitrary.
 If the connect or the GET request was not successful, the entry will have `NA`.

+## graceful termination

+When the program receives the `SIGINT` signal, it should gracefully terminate the current operations.
+I.e. the currently running workers are left to finish however no new jobs are started.
+Then the workers are made to exit.